• Skip to primary navigation

 • Add two pieces of baked eggplant and one piece of green tomato on top of the spaghetti.

-• Add more sauce and sprinkle with Vegan parmesan.
+• Add more sauce and sprinkle with vegan parmesan cheese.

 • Sprinkle with parsley or basil